JdeRobot/slam-SDVL/README.md

 C++ framework for optimizing graph-based nonlinear error functions.
 It has been used to optimize map with Bundle Adjustment.

-This library is included in ''extra'' folder.
+This library is included in ''extra'' folder with some modifications made by [ORBSLAM authors](https://github.com/raulmur/ORB_SLAM2).

 ## 3. Install